hongkailiu/svt-case-doc/tools/envoy.md

 ![](../images/envoy.1.png)

-Let us simulate `container2` in this example in the context of k8s with the following modifications:
+Let us simulate `container2` in this example in the context of k8s with the following modifications (`container3` can be done in the same way):
 * Use 2 containers in the app pods, the additional one is for envoy sidecar.
 * Use test-go-http as the web app

-* `Container1` will become `k8s svc` to do the load-balancing and it will be integreated into `istio`.
+`Container1` will become `k8s svc` to do the load-balancing and it will be integreated into `istio`.

 Demo: